How and when to publish a blog.

 Blogging makes it easier for government to talk about its work, share information and connect with people who have a common concern.

 Blogs work best when they have a specific purpose.
-Generic corporate blogs aren’t as effective as they don’t give people a reason for visiting them.
+Generic corporate blogs are not as effective as they do not give people a reason for visiting them.

 Use blogs for: